99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 - never have recursive code.
 - Heavy-duty work put it outside the function handler:
   -  connection to databases
-  -  initialization of AWS SDK
+  -  initialization of AWS SDK (The python one is already installed)
   -  pull in dependencies
 -  Use environment variables for stuff that changes frequently:
   -  DB connection strings